 In this guide you'll find mechanical gaming keyboards and membrane gaming keyboards, wired gaming keyboards and wireless gaming keyboards, elite gaming keyboards and budget gaming keyboards.
-We've got tenkeyless option those with every key imaginable.
+We've got keyboards with more lights than the Vegas strip and more buttons than a shirt factory, and keyboards that focus on just the essentials without trying to be flashy.

-Gaming keyboards aren't like normal keyboards.
-Much like the best gaming mice, they're designed to be more responsive, to react more quickly, and many of them give additional options such as programmable keys, media shortcuts and customisable RGB lighting.
-If you haven't experienced a good gaming keyboard you'll be amazed by the difference – and you'll never want to go for an ordinary keyboard ever again.
+Many of these boards also offer options such as programmable keys, media shortcuts and customisable RGB lighting.
+If you haven't used a good gaming keyboard before you'll be amazed by the difference – and trust us, you'll never want to go for an ordinary keyboard ever again.

-Once you've found the perfect partner for your fingers, we can help with the rest of your setup too.
-We've rounded up every bit of kit you might need like the best gaming chairs and the best gaming headsets, all of them tested with the real gaming experience in mind.
+Once you've found the perfect partner to delight your digits, we can help with the rest of your setup too.
+We've got authoritative guides to every bit of kit you might need, such as the best gaming chairs and the best gaming headsets, all tested with the real gaming experience in mind.
+We've also put together handy guides to the best graphics cards, best gaming monitors and best gaming laptops.

 The aesthetic (unlike many gaming keyboards) is understated and exudes class, while the aluminium top plate adds a sturdy weight and luxe feel under the fingertips too.